lenderpanel

 Recently asked questions about conveyancing in Millwall

-An example of a Freehold Enfranchisement matter before the tribunal for a Millwall property is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case was in relation to 3 flats.
-The unexpired lease term was 101.61 years.
+An example of a Freehold Enfranchisement matter before the tribunal for a Millwall premises is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case related to 3 flats.
+The remaining number of years on the lease was 101.61 years.

 Last updated